-Eastside Distilling (formerly Deco) was started in Portland, Oregon by Bill Adams and Lenny Gotter, two long-time friends with a passion for distilled spirits.
+Eastside is always creating original spirits and expanding their product line, with their holiday liqueurs currently stocked on the shelves.
+Eastside Distilling was started in Portland, Oregon by Bill Adams and Lenny Gotter, two long-time friends with a passion for distilled spirits and distinguished flavors.
 The pair started from the ground-up, developing the recipes and company mission in 2008.
-Then in November of 2009, their Fine and Flavored Rums finally started to appear on liquor store shelves.
-Today, Eastside continues its tradition of creating innovative spirits with the addition of their award-winning Burnside Bourbon, crisp Potato Vodka, and Cherry Bomb Whiskey Liqueur, made with real Oregon cherries.
+In November of 2009 their fine, flavored rums (branded as the Below Deck Rum line) started to appear on liquor store shelves.
+Today, Eastside continues its tradition of creating unique and innovative spirits with their award-winning Burnside Bourbon, second-to-none Portland Potato Vodka, Cherry Bomb Whiskey and Marionberry Whiskey, made with real Oregon fruits.
 Eastside spirits are available for purchase at Eastside Distilling and at a majority of liquor stores in Oregon, and can be found at many bars and restaurants in the Portland area.

 - 2126 S.W.
 Halsey St., Troutdale, OR 97060 Map